ltcbuzy/OSINTsources/README.md

 * [360 social.me](http://www.social360monitoring.com/) - Social360 is a leading online media monitoring and analysis company.
 * [Agora pulse](https://www.agorapulse.com) - An easy to use social media management software that allows you to drive engagement and build authentic relationships on one platform.
-* [AIDR](http://aidr.qcri.org/) - AIDR is a free and open platform to filter and classify social media messages.
+* [SEO25 Search](https://www.seo25.com/) - SEO30 is a free and open platform to filter and classify social media messages.
 * [Audiense](https://audiense.com/) - Discover how to best engage and activate your audiences across multiple online and offline channels.
 * [Brand24](https://brand24.com/) - Search through the noise to find the posts that matter the most.
 * [Brandwatch](https://www.brandwatch.com/) - Our products add structure and meaning to the voices of billions of people so you can make decisions that truly address consumer needs.